genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 There is a significant disadvantage in using type-safe messages with support for default values; once the message has been deserialised, you don't know what the original payload contained.

-Following the previous example with the `SetLogLevel` data class, it is possible to receive a message with just a `processName` value; you will still have default values for all the other fields due to the automatic defaulting mechanism.
-This might present a problem where you have business logic where those fields were part of the original payload.
+Following the previous example with the `SetLogLevel` data class, it is possible to receive a message with just a `processName` value; you will still have default values for all the other fields because of the automatic defaults.
+This causes problems where you have business logic where those fields were part of the original payload.

 For example, if you receive a value for the field `expiration` set as 0, you might want to define different business logic than if the value was never sent in the first place - even though 0 is the same value as the default value.

 In order to solve this problem, there is a class called `DeserializedFieldsSupport`.
 This class can be extended by any type-safe data class.
 It is available for both Event Handler definitions and Request Server definitions.
-The previous `SetLogLevel` data class would now look like this:
+The `SetLogLevel` data class in the previous example would now look like this:

 ```kotlin
 data class SetLogLevel(